Design thinking workshop

 Use a process to change the mindset

-Successful innovation always starts from the customer's needs, wants and expectations.
-Design thinking also focuses on the customer and starts from the problem definition.
+Successful innovation always starts from the needs, wants and expectations of the customer.
+Design thinking also focuses on the customer and starts from the problem statement.

 The design thinking process consists of five steps, where you can return to earlier steps at any time.

-• In order for us to understand the client's sighs and expectations, we put you in your client's shoes.
+• In order for you to understand the customer's pains and expectations, you need to put yourself in your customer's shoes.
 What does your client see, hear and feel?
 What does he dream about?

 • You analyze all available info from the empathic phase with the goal of defining a core problem.

-• This is where you develop a test version or sketch of your product or service; this can be a low-cost and/or simplified version of your final product.
+• You then develop a test version or sketch of your product or service; this can be a low-cost and/or simplified version of your final product.

 Design thinking